terraform-ibm-modules/terraform-ibm-cis/access-ocp-api-through-cis.md

    Make a note of the CIS domain and DNS record name.
 It will be used to access the application from CIS.

-   >If CIS domain is `example.com` and DNS record name is `test` then the endpoint will be `https://test.example.com/<api_endpoint>`.
-In this case, it is `https://test.example.com/healthz`.
-This endpoint is not accessible because the certificates are not set for https protocol and you will get ssl handshake failure error.
+   >If CIS domain is `example.com`, DNS record name is `test` and application endpoint is `/healthz` then the URL to access will be `https://test.example.com/healthz`.
+This endpoint is not accessible this time because the certificates are not set for https protocol and you will get ssl handshake failure error.

 3. To establish a secure connection between client and server, you need to have appropriate SSL certificates.
 The SSL certificates can be generated using [Secrets Manager](https://cloud.ibm.com/catalog/services/secrets-manager) service on IBM Cloud.
 Order a certificate in Secrets Manager: